Topical Photodynamic Therapy (PDT)

 The principle of photodynamic therapy

-PDT works by applying a photosensitive cream to the skin and stimulating it with a precise wavelength of light to create a chemical reaction that kills cancerous and pre-cancerous cells.
-Since the photosensitive cream is attracted to cancerous or pre-cancerous cells, there is little damage to the surrounding healthy tissue
+PDT treatment works by applying a photosensitive cream to the skin and stimulating it with a precise wavelength of light to create a chemical reaction that kills cancerous and pre-cancerous cells.
+Since the photosensitive cream is attracted to cancerous or pre-cancerous cells, there is little damage to the surrounding healthy tissue.

 Both the cream, typically 5-aminolaevulinic acid (5-ALA) or methylaminolaevulinate (MAL), and the light, usually in the red end of the spectrum, are harmless on their own.
 However, when they are combined, they create a reaction in the cells that excites the oxygen molecules and kills the cell.

-What skin conditions can PDT treat?
+What skin conditions can photodynamic therapy treat?

-PDT is primarily used for thin cancers or skin lesions with the potential to turn cancerous (pre-cancers).
+Photodynamic therapy is primarily used for thin cancers or skin lesions with the potential to turn cancerous (pre-cancers).
 These include basal cell carcinomas, Bowen’s disease and actinic keratoses (skin lesions caused by sun damage).

-Photodynamic therapy is not suitable for deeper basal cell carcinomas or squamous cell skin cancers, as the light cannot penetrate the skin far enough to be effective.
+PDT is not suitable for deeper basal cell carcinomas or squamous cell skin cancers, as the light cannot penetrate the skin far enough to be effective.

 Photodynamic therapy step by step

-PDT takes place in two stages, approximately 3 hours apart.
+PDT treatments takes place in two stages, approximately 3 hours apart.
 In the first stage the cream is applied and in the second stage the light is used.
 The period of time between the stages is to allow the cream to be absorbed by the cancer or pre-cancerous cells.